-You can’t guarantee that every single attendee will bid at your auction.
+You can’t guarantee that every attendee will bid at your charity auction.
 And those who do might not go home with the items they wanted.

-To appeal to your donors’ preferences, make sure that everyone participates and gets something they like, you must include other donation avenues at your event.
-This definitely makes your event more profitable.
+To appeal to your donors’ preferences, make sure that everyone participates and gets something they like.
+Including other donation avenues at your event can help with that.
+It’ll also make your event more profitable.

 - Live appeals: Live appeals are nothing but requests for donations.
-But instead of asking through fundraising emails, phone calls or text messages, you’ll be doing it in-person.
-To pull it off, you must get some person from your organization, preferably a board member, to make a request at the beginning of the auction.
-This will definitely give your fundraising a boost.
+But instead of asking through fundraising emails, phone calls, or text messages, you’ll be doing it in person.
+To pull it off, you must get someone from your organization, preferably a board member, to make a request at the beginning of the auction.
+This will give your fundraising a boost.

 - Raffles: You already have a lot of exciting items at your auction.
 So take one out and offer it as a prize for winning the raffle.
 Sell tickets before your auction and during the auction itself by setting up a booth.
 Promote it through texts and display it on your website.

 To get your attendees to participate, add an element of fun to your charity auction.
-Simply do this by turning your auction into a game.
+You can do this by gamifying your charity auction.
 This will help you boost funds and keep your attendees engaged throughout the night.